-The Vice Provost sends an e-mail to the Deans, Department Chairs and Committee members reminding them of the textbook posting compliance requirement.
-Each semester the e-mail will be distributed seventy-five (75) days prior to the beginning
+• The Vice Provost sends an e-mail to the Deans, Department Chairs and Committee members reminding them of the textbook posting compliance requirement.
+Each semester the e-mail will be distributed seventy-five (75) days prior to the beginning of the term.
+However for the fall semester, an earlier e-mail will also be distributed three weeks prior to the end of the spring semester so that faculty will be informed of the posting requirement prior to the end of their nine month contract.

-- of the term.
-However for the fall semester, an earlier e-mail will also be distributed three weeks prior to the end of the spring semester so that faculty will be informed of the posting requirement prior to the end of their nine month contract. - Ninety (90) days prior to the beginning of the term, the Barnes and Noble bookstore will send a "courses without textbooks" list to the department chairs and secretaries, and copy the committee members. - Seventy-five (75) days prior to the beginning of the term, the Barnes and Noble bookstore will send a "courses without textbooks" list to the department chairs and secretaries, and copy the committee members. - Sixty-five (65) days prior to the beginning of the term, the Barnes and Noble bookstore will send a "courses without textbooks" list to the department chairs and secretaries, and copy the committee members. - At the Academic Leadership Team (ALT) meeting just prior to the sixty (60) day FAU window, the Vice Provost will remind the Deans of the FAU, SUS, and statutory deadlines. - On the day following the ALT meeting, the Vice Provost will send an e-mail to the Deans and the Deans Assistant's reminding them in writing of the sixty (60) day FAU window. - Two days after the sixty (60) day window, the Vice Provost will send an e-mail to the Deans and the Committee members with a "courses without textbooks" list that are in the "red zone" because these are courses that are out of compliance with the FAU sixty (60) day posting deadline.
-The Deans will inform the Vice Provost as to how they will follow up with faculty to ensure they meet the forty-five (45) day BOG deadline. - Fifty (50) days prior to the beginning of the semester, the Vice Provost will contact each Dean with the remaining "courses without textbooks" list as a reminder of the SUS posting deadline. - Forty-five (45) days prior to the beginning of the semester, the Barnes and Noble bookstore will send a list of faculty who have yet to post their textbooks to determine success in meeting SUS compliance. - b) Are the policies effective in meeting the reporting requirement?
+- Ninety (90) days prior to the beginning of the term, the bookstore manager will send a "courses without textbooks" list to the Department Chairs and secretaries, and copy the committee members. - Seventy-five (75) days prior to the beginning of the term, the bookstore manager will send a "courses without textbooks" list to the Department Chairs and secretaries, and copy the committee members. - Sixty-five (65) days prior to the beginning of the term, the bookstore manager will send a "courses without textbooks" list to the Department Chairs and secretaries, and copy the committee members. - At the Council of Deans meeting just prior to the sixty (60) day FAU window, the Vice Provost will remind the Deans of the FAU, SUS, and statutory deadlines. - On the day following the Dean's meeting, the Vice Provost will send an e-mail to the Deans and the Deans' Assistants reminding them in writing of the sixty (60) day FAU window. - Two days after the sixty (60) day window, the Vice Provost will send an e-mail to the Deans and the Committee members with a "courses without textbooks" list that are in the "red zone" because these are courses that are out of compliance with the FAU sixty (60) day posting deadline.
+The Deans will inform the Vice Provost as to how they will follow up with faculty to ensure they meet the forty-five (45) day BOG deadline. - Fifty (50) days prior to the beginning of the semester, the Vice Provost will contact each Dean with the remaining "courses without textbooks" list as a reminder of the SUS posting deadline. - Forty-five (45) days prior to the beginning of the semester, the bookstore manager will send a list of faculty who have yet to post their textbooks to determine success in meeting SUS compliance. - All adoptions that are submitted after the (60) day posting deadline will be required to complete the online Textbook Instructions Materials Late Adoption Exemption Request Form.
+Completed forms will be routed to the bookstore manager and will subsequently be forwarded to the corresponding Department Chair and Dean.
+With a Dean's approval, an exemption will be granted and the course sections(s) will be reported on the annual Textbook and Instructional Materials Affordability Report as receiving an exemption to the posting deadline.

+b) Are the policies effective in meeting the reporting requirement?
 If not, what measures will be taken by the university to increase faculty and staff compliance for meeting the reporting requirement?